 Same for the non-SEO stuff.
 Changed your sign-up button text after A/B-testing it?
 Log it.
 Ran a PPC campaign?
 Log it.
 Bought an AD in some popular newsletter?
 Log it.
 Tweaked your funnel?
 Log it.
 Sent an email to your subscribers?
 Log it.
 In fact, we log the application's new features here as well (the major ones).
 Like "added a video-tutorial to the admin section"...
 Anything that has the potential to drive your conversions and revenue (or ruin it) should be logged here.

 The first day of a month is the day we calculate and review our metrics for the previous month (for our flagship SaaS-app - the hosted helpdesk).
 We have a simple Google Spredsheet where we enter five (5) simple numbers - number of monthly visitors, number of trials, number of new customers, number of cancelled customers, monthly revenue.
 And then the formulas calculate everything: the churn rate, the conversion rates, average customer lifetime etc. Then we compare this with the previous periods, see which metrics have dropped, and which ones have grown, and why.
 We analyse this data along with the logs from the previous paragraph.

 Every team member should write something every two weeks.
-This can be a blog post, a new page for our website that describes some new cool feature we added, a guest post, a new page in the manual etc. This helps develop good writing skills and create new content for our website to catch "the long tail of search" at the same time.
+This can be a blog post, a new page for our website that describes some new cool feature we added, a guest post or an interview, a new page in the manual etc. This helps develop good writing skills and create new content for our website to catch "the long tail of search" at the same time.